MrLixm/AgXc/README.md

 ![OBS interface screenshot with webcam feed](obs/doc/img/obs-main.png)

 > Screenshot of the OBS interface while streaming 8Bit VLog from a Panasonic camera.

+# Usage

+Consider each directory in this repository to be its own independent software.
+Usually each have its own versioning, changelog and documentation.

+When any of the implementation has a new version I bump the global version of this repo in the [pyproject.toml](pyproject.toml) and make a new GitHub release.